james-stevens/epp-restapi/README.md

 The host name in the default `certkey.pem` is `json.jrcs.net`, but this should resolve to `127.0.0.1` so the certificate should valdiate OK, assuming you run the `curl` on the same host that is running the container.

+If you want to try something more complex, this is what a `domain:check` would look like

+	{ "check": { "domain:check": { "@xmlns:domain": "urn:ietf:params:xml:ns:domain-1.0", "domain:name": "example.com" } } }